frimicc/frimicc.github.io/_posts/2018-04-02-announcing-hex-map-maker.md

 ---

 Today marks the release of version 1.0 of Hex Map Maker, a new app for iOS that lets you easily make printable wilderness hex maps for old-school role-playing games.
-(OSR RPG, for the searches among you)
+(OSR RPG, for the searchers among you)

 I created this app because I wanted a better way to generate hex-based maps on my own iPad and iPhone.
 There are some great products out there, like Campaign Cartographer and Hexographer, but those are expensive and don't run on